-To Cedomir Marangunic (Geo Estudios of Chile), Juan Carlos Leiva (IANIGLA) and Benjamín Morales Arnao (Patronato de las Montañas Andinas, Perú), who were our trainers at the United Nation's Environmental Program's Glaciology Course.
-Cedomir, Juan Carlos and Benjamin were extremely patient in answering our many questions on the characteristics and techniques for identifying rock glaciers, and periglacial environments.
-We also would like to thank Isabel Martinez of UNEP who gave an NGO that had little previous experience on glaciology, the opportunity to learn about glaciers and glacier recognition opening a door for us into a fascinating field and a network of glacier specialists that has changed our perspective on the planet we live on.
+To Cedomir Marangunic (Geo Estudios of Chile), Juan Carlos Leiva (IANIGLA), Benjamín Morales Arnao (Patronato de las Montañas Andinas, Perú), and Berard Francou (IRD), our trainers at the United Nation's Environmental Program's Glaciology Course.
+Cedomir, Juan Carlos, Benjamin and Bernard were extremely patient in answering our many questions on the characteristics and techniques for identifying rock glaciers, and periglacial environments.
+We also would like to thank Isabel Martinez of UNEP who gave an environmental policy oriented NGO the opportunity to learn about glaciers and glacier recognition opening a door for us into a fascinating field and a network of glacier specialists that has changed our perspective on the planet we live on.
 Without their help, this report would not have been possible.

-Juan Pablo Milana, geologist and one of Argentina's most renown glacier specialists, who has spent probably more time than anyone exploring Argentina's central Andes glaciers has also provided continuous technical support to our team about the evolution and risks posed to glaciers in the region and an invaluable perspective into the actual and potential impacts of the Los Azules project.
+Juan Pablo Milana, geologist and one of Argentina's most renown glacier specialists, who has spent probably more time than anyone exploring Argentina's central Andes glaciers has also provided continuous technical support to our team on the evolution and risks posed to glaciers in the region and an invaluable perspective into the actual and potential impacts of the Los Azules project.